 M is for Movies: Much like music, Supreme has referenced a wide array of films.
 The odd mob movie (The Godfather, Goodfellas, Scarface) or kung-fu flick is to be expected, but some sources of inspiration seem a bit less likely: The Wizard of Oz, Silence of the Lambs, Amadeus, and Les Misérables.
 But perhaps the most influential film to the brand is one that features the brand itself — Kids.
 Supreme is indivisible from Larry Clark's 1995 portrait of youth on the lawless Lower East Side; its friends and family comprise Clark's cast (think Justin Pierce, Harold Hunter, Leo Fitzpatrick, and Chloë Sevigny), and the director has contributed to a variety of collaborations, including the recent Kids 20th anniversary capsule.

 N is for Numbers: Reddit crunched them, in an attempt to calculate how much it would cost to build a house out of Supreme's newly notorious brick.
-The answer: $4,704,000 (not counting labour and resale costs, duh).
+The answer: $4,704,000 (not counting labor and resale costs, duh).

 O is for Objects: That brick is one of very many accessories Supreme has released alongside its clothing and skate hardware.
-Fire extinguishers, pill organisers, nunchucks, pool floats, air horns — all rendered in some variation of red and white.
+Fire extinguishers, pill organizers, nunchucks, pool floats, air horns — all rendered in some variation of red and white.
 For its most dedicated fans, Supreme truly is a way of life; it makes sense that even the most ubiquitous household products would bear its logo.
 Some of these products, however mundane, can be considered instruments of rebellion (the hammer, crowbar, bolt cutters) very much in line with the brand's skate ethos.
-Is it a meditation on totalising consumerism?
+Is it a meditation on totalizing consumerism?
 Is it for some lighthearted laughs?
 I don't know, I just really want to give my dog this bowl.